prasoon2211/sept/build-docs/plan.md

 - Implement user sign-up/login (Auth.js \+ Postgres).
 Setup workspace and project models.

 - Build the notebook editor UI: add/edit/delete Python and SQL cells, Markdown text cells.
-Show code editor (e.g. CodeMirror) and an output pane.
+Show code editor (e.g. Monaco) and an output pane.

 - Wire up code execution: on “Run cell”, send SQL to the backend and display results in a table or Python execute and capture stdout.
 For SQL, initially support one warehouse (e.g. Postgres).
 For Python, run basic scripts (no long pip installs yet).